ykhemani/vault-local/README.md

-# Run Vault locally for quick ad hoc demos.
+# Run Vault locally for quick ad hoc demos and testing.

 Sometimes you need a short-lived [HashiCorp](https://hashicorp.com) [Vault](https://vaultproject.io) cluster to develop or validate a policy, an auth method or a secret engine configuration.